trezor/trezor-firmware/core/src/apps/cardano/README.md

 Transactions don't have a distinct type.
 Every transaction may transfer funds, post a certificate, withdraw funds or do all at once (to a point).

 _Unfortunately we are aware of the fact that currently at most ~14 inputs are supported per transaction.
-We suspect this is due to the memory heavy CBOR implementation.
-This should be fixed in the near future._
+This should be resolved when the cardano app is updated to support transaction streaming._

 #### Witnesses